 This route is only available to staff members of LSHTM.
 The PhD by Publication, comprises a minimum of four linked peer-reviewed publications and a doctoral commentary.
 Consult the Programme Specification for details and how to apply.

 Those interested in applying for MPhil/PhD study should refer to the How to Apply section.
 Registration for MPhil and PhD programmes takes place at three points in the academic year only, on the first day of each term.
 The entry points are normally in September, January and April.

 |Writing Up Fee||£1,240||£620||£1,240||£620|

 A student must normally satisfy the London School of Hygiene & Tropical Medicine general entrance requirements as follows:

-The normal minimum entrance qualification for registration at the School on a MPhil/PhD programme is at least one of the following:
+The normal minimum entrance qualification for registration at the School on a MPhil/PhD programme is evidence of an aptitude for research and at least one of the following:

 - a master’s degree in a subject appropriate to the course of study to be followed (recommended)

 - a qualification appropriate to the course of study to be followed, in medicine, dentistry or veterinary studies